ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ### Front derailleur

-Follow the @[<cite>Front Derailleur (Di2) Dealer Manual</cite>](https://si.shimano.com/#/en/iDM/RAFD010/){} step by step to temporarily install the front derailleur with a band adapter to the frame and connect the Di2 wire with the derailleur.
+Follow the @[<cite>Front Derailleur (Di2) Dealer Manual R9250</cite>](https://si.shimano.com/#/en/iDM/RAFD010/){} step by step to temporarily install the front derailleur with a band adapter to the frame and connect the Di2 wire with the derailleur.
 The plug cover for the Di2 wire is part of the derailleur packaging.

 The final position of the front derailleur cannot be set at this point because the crankset is not installed yet.
 Attach the band adapter somewhere in the middle of the two bottle cage screws to the seat tube.
 The final positioning will be done after proper operation of the electronic shifters is verified and the crankset is installed.